 Allows the user to explore charts on web pages using sound and the keyboard rather than, or in conjunction with, visually and with the mouse.
-The code is developed on GitHub and can easily be added to any page containing charts (or HTML tables or JSON data).
-A tutorial and examples are available.
+The code can easily be added to any page containing charts (or HTML tables or JSON data).
+There are various examples to help you get started.

-AudioChart uses the Web Audio API, which has great support amongst browsers, including Microsoft Edge, though is not (yet) supported by Internet Explorer.
+AudioChart uses the Web Audio API, which is supported by modern browsers, including Microsoft Edge (but not Internet Explorer).

 What does it let your users do?

-- Play an auditory version of the data represented by a Google Chart, JSON fragment or HTML table.
+- Play an auditory version of the data represented by a chart.

 What sort of charts/data does it work with?